-Chosen by pilots around the world our compact transponders are the best choice for good reason.
+Chosen by pilots around the world Trig’s compact transponders are the best choice for good reason.

-Fitting in the tightest panel space our innovative design saves weight and space.
-Trig is ‘better by design’ our Mode S technology makes you visible to commercial, military and GA traffic, as a result transiting busy airspace becomes more predictable and stress free.
-Our transponders are future proof too – the growing use of ADS-B further enhances your visibility and flight safety.
+Fitting in the tightest panel space the innovative design saves weight and space.
+Trig is ‘better by design,’with Mode S technology that makes you visible to commercial, military and GA traffic, as a result transiting busy airspace becomes more predictable and stress free.
+Trig transponders are future proof too – the growing use of ADS-B further enhances your visibility and flight safety.
 Unlike other brands Trig transponders meet the very latest certification standard for ADS-B, FAA TSO-C166b.

 Designed to be easier to use, with a clear bright display the controller even comes with a built in altitude encoder!
 Join other pilots who have made Trig their compact transponder of choice – you’ll be in great company.

 Contact your nearest Approved Trig Dealer to order your compact transponder.

 - Compact form factor – takes minimal panel space, fits in a compact or standard 57mm instrument hole.